clux/modul8/docs/modularity.md

 You may shrug and say, well, I'm only going to write this once anyway..

 ..and you will be right.
-You will write it once and probably wish you wrote it zero times.
+You will write it once and likely wish you wrote it zero times.

-The biggest mistake you can make as a learning programmer is to not factor out behaviour as early as possible.
+In my opinion, the biggest mistake you can make as a learning programmer is to not bothering to factor out behaviour as early as possible.
 *</advice>*

-## Relation to JavaScript

-JavaScript has no module system.

-_Shit_.

-We have, on the other hand, got functions.
-Functions with closures.

-    (function(){
-      var private = 5;
-      window.publicFn = function(){
-        console.log(private);
-      }
-    })();

-This is the commonly employed method of encapsulating and exposing objects and functions that can reference private variable through a closure.
-This works; `private` is inaccessible outside this anonymous function.

-Unfortunately, this just exposes publicFn to the global window object.
-This is not ideal, as anything, anywhere can just reference it, leaving us not much wiser.
-True modularity is clearly impossible when things are just lying around freely like this for everyone.
-It is fragile, and it is error prone as conflicting exports will actually just favour the last script to execute - as JavaScript simply runs top to bottom, attaching its exports to window as we go along.
-Clearly we need something better than this.

-### CommonJS

-There is a way to fix this, but first of all it assumes all modules need to support a stadardised format for exporting of modules.
-CommonJS is a such a standardization.
-It has very large traction at the moment, particularly driven by server side environments such as NodeJS.

-Its ideas are simple.
-Each module avoids the above safety-wrapper, must assume it has a working `require()`, and instead of attaching its exports to a global object, it attaches them to an opaque `exports` object.
-Alternatively, it can replace the `module.exports` object to define all your exports at once.

-By making sure each module is written this way, CommonJS parsers can implement clever trickery on top of it to make this behaviour work.
-I.e. having each module's exports objects stored somewhere for `require()` and every module will export a singleton.
-For more information on this goto the [CommonJS section](commonjs.html) describing how a module system works - and what we have done.

 ## Best Practices

+modul8 provides the means to separate your code into different files effectively, but how do you as a developer split up your behaviour?

 One of the hardest areas to modularize web applications is the client application domain.
 If you are using jQuery, you should be particularly familiar with this. `$` selector calls are spread around, DOM insertion & manipulation code exists all over the place, identical behaviour modifying functions written for every URL.

-If this is familiar to you, then you should consider looking at a MVC/MVVM framework such as Spine/Backbone/Knockout (although this by no means is this an exhaustive list).
+If this is problem to you, the first thing you should consider is a MVC/MVVM framework such as Spine/Backbone/Knockout.

-However, for jQuery applications, some things transcends the framework you use to manage your events.
+Spine is a strongly recommended personal favorite as it is the simplest and the most modular one discovered.

+### Decouping MVC code
+How to properly do this depends on the layout of your framework, but here's the gist.

+- A base point should be some sort of _controller_ which requires all outside controllers
+- This centralized point should control major events on your site (like going to a new site), delegating to the other main controllers
+- Nothing should require the main app controller (otherwise you get circulars, keep it simple)

+- All other contollers should control events specific to the data type they control
+- Each controller should have a corresponding model - which the app might not need to know about

+- This contents of a model may not depend on jQuery (wheras the actual abstract Model class might)
+- The model should contain logic to get information about this data type (i.e. maybe from one database table via ajax - which should be built in to the base class)

+- Templates should have their own model and controller.
+The model can store them in LocalStorage or fetch them from server, but they can come bundled with modul8's output as well
+- Validation logic should exist in the model and should be based on validation rules used on the server - so some data should be passed down to ensure this logic is in sync at all times

 ### Decoupling jQuery code
+For jQuery based applications, some things transcends the framework you use to manage your events.

 It is always important to think about the behaviour you are defining.
 If it is for

  - non-request based DOM interactivity - it is almost always better to write a plugin
  - request based DOM interactivity - you should use controllers/eventmanagers to handle your events and call above plugins.
- - calculations needed before DOM manipulation - you should make a standalone calulation module that should work on its own, and call it at appropriate stages above.
+ - calculations needed before DOM manipulation - you should make a standalone calulation module (on a shared domain perhaps) that should work on its own, and call it at appropriate stages above.

 This way if something breaks, you should be easily able to narrow down the problem to a UI error, a signaling error, or a calculation error.